dsab123/UploadHymns/README.md

 #UploadHymns

-This is a simple little project to speed up (and ideally automate) the uploading of hymns to the PlayHymns DB.
+This is a simple little project to speed up (and ideally automate) the uploading of hymns to the PlayHymns DB (playHymns is another project I've completed, which can be viewed [here](https://github.com/dsab123/PlayHymn3).
+There you'll also find more info on the background of the project.

-There are three things that I have to do each week to make sure the hymns are up, once I have recorded them:
+There are three things that I have to do each week to make sure the hymns are up in time for members of my church to be able to practice them:

--	upload them to Amazon S3, ensuring to follow the expected naming convention and directory structure I've defined in the PlayHymns database
+-	record myself playing the hymns
 -	find the lyrics to the hymn online somewhere
+-	upload the lyrics and audio to Amazon S3, ensuring to follow the expected naming convention and directory structure I've defined in the PlayHymns database
 - 	update the DB with one more week in the 'Week' table and new hymn entries (if they are not already in the 'Hymn' table)

-I thought about making a simple android app, since I'll be uploading the hymns from my phone, but a web endpoint would be more useful, and with Bootstrap, I can make it look pretty on mobile as well as standard screen sizes.
+I thought about making a simple android app, since I'll be uploading the hymns from my phone, but a web endpoint would be more portable, and with Bootstrap, I can make it look pretty on mobile as well as standard screen sizes.
+For the forseeable future, I'll be uploading them from my macbook, so I'll make mobile viewing pleasure a secondary goal.

-For uploading the files to S3, I'll be using Amazon's AWS SDK (aws-sdk) for JavaScript.
-I'll be reading the aws-sdk API for the next couple days.
+As the project is now, I've almost completed the jQuery-powered front end; I just need to figure out how to aggregate the data from all three hymns into one form, which doesn't seem to be too difficult.

+The backend will be written in Spring, because I've been away from Spring (and Java!) for too long.
+The Spring backend will be responsible for the following:

+- parsing out the data encoded in 'x-www-form-encoded' style to JSON,
+- performing the necessary SQL queries to add the hymn info to the DB (which will contain URLs to the audio and lyrics files),
+- upload the hymn audio and lyrics to S3

+I should also have Spring send some sort of response to the front end; this will be a good opportunity to learn more about headers, HTTP status codes, and the like.

-In order to upload the lyrics, I'm hoping to find a hymn website with a predictable naming convention and HTML so that I can parse out the lyrics from the rest of the page.
-Unfortunately, I haven't had much success in finding such a website, so I'm not sure exactly how to proceed on this front...but I'll figure it out.
+That's all the easy part!
+The hard part will be automagically finding the lyrics to each song to prevent me having to type them out.
+For now, I'll type them out, but I'm hoping to find a hymn website with a predictable HTML so that I can parse out the lyrics from the rest of the page.

-And for updating the DB, I'm sure I can do that from within JavaScript, right?

-Not sure where to host.
-It'll just be me uploading the hymns for the forseeable future, so I'll use S3 for now.
+I'll probably end up hosting on heroku, but I'll use S3 for now cause its quicker.

 ##todo:
-- figure out how to change the color of the filestyle bootstrap input

 - add Spring for backend processing awesomeness, which will include DB calls and stuff
+- learn about response headers and stuff
+- ~~figure out how to use facebook for authentication if someone else was to take over uploading hymns in the future~~ I got an example working in 'index.html'